xaya/xaya_docs/blockchain.md

 ## Basic Differences to Bitcoin

-Some of the basic chain parameters and properties of the genesis block are changed in Chimaera in contrast to Bitcoin and Namecoin.
+Some of the basic chain parameters and properties of the genesis block are changed in Xyon in contrast to Bitcoin and Namecoin.
 In particular:

 * PoW mining is done based on the **Neoscrypt** algorithm instead of using double SHA-256.